EvanQuan/vim-executioner/README.md

 #### Key mappings

-By default, Executioner does not provide any key mappings as to not override mappings defined in your `.vimrc`.
+By default, Executioner does not provide any key mappings as to not override mappings defined in your `vimrc`.
 You can map these commands to however you like to make them easier to use.

 For example, I personally use: